Finding a Therapist Who Can Help You Heal

 One of the primary cognitive components of CBT is to increase awareness of these types of views and how your thinking is based on long standing, negative assumptions.
 To accomplish this, your therapist may suggest:

-Keeping thought records to help you recognize negative thinking patterns that may not actually be true.
+Keeping thought records to help you recognize negative thinking patterns (known as cognitive distortions) that may not actually be true.
 For example, you may think “Nobody cares about me,” or “If I don’t do well, it means I’m a failure.”
 As you become more aware of these negative thoughts, you can learn to reframe or replace them with more positive views, such as “Nobody is perfect.
 We all make mistakes, but that doesn’t mean I’m a failure.”
 Reframing your thoughts can also help you learn to view problems as challenges, rather than dwelling on them and feeling overwhelmed.

 Role-playing.
 Your therapist may take on the role of another person in order to re-enact an anxiety-provoking situation.
 For example, if you’re fearful about going to the doctor for a check-up, the therapist will assume the role of the doctor and act out the scenario with you.
 Over time, this can help you build your confidence and find the best way to handle this type of situation in the future.
 The next time you see your doctor, you’ll have a less stressful experience because you’ve already worked out the issues that were making you feel worried or afraid.